- WorkPro Quantum 9000 Vs Herman Miller Aeron: An In-depth Comparison

-Both chairs have a futuristic design and you can see that right when you view their pictures.
-There’s a prominent lumbar support system in both, their seats and backrests are separate – the lumbar systems holding the seats like an offering to you, seats almost floating above the base mechanism, and armrests neatly positioned where they matter the most.
+Both chairs have a futuristic design that you can see when you view their pictures.
+There’s a prominent lumbar support system in both while their seats and backrests are separate.
+The lumbar systems hold the seats together quite nicely since they seem to almost float above the base mechanism.
+As for the armrests, they’re neatly positioned where they matter the most.

 Both come with standard 2.5-inch carpet casters that work well on carpets and hard surfaces but lose their track when on grass, rocks, or when you spill water where it’s placed.

 Besides that, they have an uncanny resemblance in their fabric, at least when you look at it from a distance.
 Of course, they differ when you touch them, and that’s something I’m going to discuss below.

 Accompanied by the lumbar system, the backrests of both chairs support a user right from the end of his spine to the end of the tip of his shoulder blades.

 Although you can see a visible slit between the backs and seats of the chairs, in which case Workpro has a more prominent one, you get complete backrest support for sure.